cd-public/cd-public/README.md

 The "UNC-CH" folder contains work done while I was a graduate student at the University of North Carolina at Chapel Hill.

+The "Research" folder contains work uploaded to share with my advisor.

 All work presented is unaltered from the original form in which it was submitted to graders.
 In some cases, grader feedback may be presented.